British Insects: the Genera of Lepidoptera-Noctuidae

 Eupsilia Hübner

 Wingspan 40–48 mm.
+Head and thorax coloured like the forewings, the abdomen paler reddish-grey.
 Forewings reddish brown; reddish brown; patterned transversely; the patterning well marked (with several dark lines); reniform defined (often indicated by a conspicuous white spot); orbicular undefined; claviform undefined.
 Hindwings fuscous, or grey, or grey and pinkish (smoky, sometimes rosy tinged); plain; with a clear discal mark to without a clear discal mark; without transverse lines; exhibiting vein 5.
 Vein 5 of the hindwings weak; arising nearer to vein 6 than to vein 4.
 Posterior tibiae without spines.
 Abdomen not crested.

 Living adults found October to December, or January to March (hibernating).